-We are about a month and a half away from the release of the highly anticipated superhero movie Justice League directed by Zack Snyder, his third DCEU movie after Man of Steel and Batman v Superman.
-Snyder stepped away from the project prior to its completion due to the tragic suicide of his daughter and Avengers director Joss Whedon was called in to complete it.
+We are about a month and a half away from the release of the highly anticipated superhero movie Justice League originally directed by Zack Snyder in what would have been his third DCEU movie after Man of Steel and Batman v Superman.
+Snyder however stepped away from the project prior to its completion due to the tragic suicide of his daughter and Avengers director Joss Whedon was called in to complete it.

 We will have to wait until November 17 to see how much of the film is Snyder and how much is Whedon.
 But it is a good time to take a look back at the popular director’s filmography.
 With a SPOILER ALERT and some slo mo effects (you will have to imagine those) let’s get crackalacking:

 Never was a movie so aptly named because after watching Sucker Punch you will feel like you have been sucker punched by Iron Mike Tyson.
 Now the film does have hot chicks in hot outfits and some sweet action sequences straight out of a video game.
 And Scott Glenn’s mentor character is cool.
 When is Scott Glenn not cool?
 But the mental asylum/brothel/weird dance trance/item quest set up is stupid and offensive, the dialogue is dumb and the movie insulting to the intelligence.
 This is one of the few films Snyder also wrote and from an original concept.
 If he is going to make more like Sucker Punch he should probably stick to directing.
 Thankfully for Snyder this is the only unequivocally bad film on his resume.

 #6 Legend of the Guardians: The Owls of Ga’Hoole